chedan2038/java-restassured/README.md

 # java-restassured

-Automation of tests using Selenium
+Automation of tests using Rest-assured

 Run: